Slovenia: Municipalities

 Officially, Slovenia is subdivided into 212 municipalities (twelve of which have the status of urban municipalities).
 The municipalities are the only bodies of local autonomy in Slovenia.
 Each municipality is headed by a mayor (župan), elected every four years by popular vote, and a municipal council (občinski svet).
 In the majority of municipalities, the municipal council is elected through the system of proportional representation; only a few smaller municipalities use the plurality voting system.
 In the urban municipalities, the municipal councils are called town (or city) councils.
 Every municipality also has a Head of the Municipal Administration (načelnik občinske uprave), appointed by the mayor, who is responsible for the functioning of the local administration.

-Administrative divisions
+Administrative Units (upravne enote)

 There is no official intermediate unit between the municipalities and the Republic of Slovenia.
-The 62 administrative districts, officially called "Administrative Units" (upravne enote), are only subdivisions of the national government administration and are named after their respective bases of government offices.
+The 58 "Administrative Units" (upravne enote), are only subdivisions of the national government administration and are named after their respective bases of government offices.

+For EU statistical purposes, these 58 administrative units (upravne enote) were classified "local administrative unit 1" (LAU 1).

+They are the continuation of the 62 municipalities before 1994 (Ljubljana was until then split in five municipalities: Bežigrad, Center, Moste-Polje, Šiška and Vič-Rudnik).

+The 88 electoral districts of Slovenia are still named after these 62 old municipalities.